 - Rev. Dr. Martin Luther King, Jr., “Letter from a Birmingham Jail,” Birmingham, AL, April 16, 1963. https://www.africa.upenn.edu/Articles_Gen/Letter_Birmingham.html. ↵

 When fiber-optic communications infrastructure reaches from the infrastructure (such as cable laid underground in the street) into privately owned property to reach an ISP subscriber’s home or workspace.

-A computer program that runs in the background providing services as needed.
-In this case, each time it is launched, the HTTP daemon starts itself based on the specifications within the configuration file, then mostly hangs out twiddling its thumbs waiting for a call asking for something.
+A computer program that runs in the background, providing services as needed.
+In this case, each time it is launched, the HTTP daemon starts itself based on the specifications within the configuration file, and then mostly hangs out, twiddling its thumbs and waiting for a call asking for something.
 When the call comes, it gets busy doing its stuff before going back to waiting mode.
 You'll often see a running HTTP server daemon listed as httpd.

 The ever-present application layer protocol used to request and access media (such as webpages) from across the Internet.
 Website URLs begin with “http” or “https” to signify this protocol (the added ‘s’ denotes the secured HTTP protocol, which is increasingly common).
 The Hypertext Transfer Protocol is part of the Internet protocol suite.

 The standard markup language for data, structured into documents, intended to be displayed on a web browser.
 Using a standard syntax, HTML annotates a document with a semantic structure.
 For example, wrapping a phrase in <em></em> HTML tags denotes that those words are italicized when rendered in the web browser.